Did Farrah Abraham Return To The Adult Entertainment Industry?

 She answered questions about her recent labiaplasty (wherein she got plastic surgery on her “lady parts”), then promised to show the end result of this surgery in exchange for gifts, money, and prizes.

 As fans of the show know, Farrah Abraham first got into the world of adult entertainment in 2013, where she appeared in a movie with controversial star James Deen.
 Since that time, she’s gone on to create a line of adult pleasure toys (modeled, of course, after her own body parts), and made headlines when she made the details of her labiaplasty public.
-(The labiaplasty, incidentally, also included a tuchas tightening, and we’ll leave what that surgery entailed to your imagination.)
+The labiaplasty, incidentally, also included a tuchas tightening, and we’ll leave what that surgery entailed to your imagination.

 Asked about her future on the popular live webcam site, a source for Abraham said that she likes the “safe socializing” that the platform provides, so it’s safe to say she’ll probably be back for more.

-TMZ, meanwhile, has a list of the things that Farrah Abraham added to her “gift list,” which is sort of like a wedding registry for the adult entertainment industry, except instead of blenders and high-thread count sheets, she requested things like size 9 heels (Louboutins only, of course), $200 for a manicure and pedicure, and trips to Thailand, Greece, Monaco and Brazil.
+TMZ, meanwhile, has a list of the things that Farrah Abraham added to her “gift list,” which is sort of like a wedding registry for the adult entertainment industry, except instead of blenders and high-thread count sheets, she requested things like size 9 heels (Louboutins only, of course), $200 for a manicure and pedicure, and trips to Thailand, Greece, Monaco, and Brazil.

 The outlet said that these “gift lists” are quite common in the adult entertainment industry, especially in the world of BDSM, where a “sub” gets gifts for his or her dominatrix.